bumptech/nitro/docs/nitro.md

 that listen at a certain location so that other
 Nitro sockets can connect and exchange messages.

-A message, wraped in a "frame", is the fundamental unit of communication between Nitro sockets.
+A message, wrapped in a "frame", is the fundamental unit of communication between Nitro sockets.
 When a frame is sent, it is either received completely by another party or not at all.
 Application